-An appointment card will be given to you.
-This will have your start date and treatment appointment times.
+An appointment card with your start date and time for your radiotherapy treatment will be given to you.
+This also has a barcode for when you start treatment.

 Identity check

 Before we can start, please tell us:

 - Your name

 - Your date of birth

 - What area on your body will be treated with radiotherapy.